 Cost to Attend

 The cost of attendance is the student's total estimated cost of attending a postsecondary institution for a specific period of time, as established by law.
-The cost of attendance is used to determine financial-aid eligibility and consists of direct and indirect costs.
+The cost of attendance is used to determine financial aid eligibility and comprises direct and indirect costs.
 Direct costs include tuition, mandatory fees and books.
 Indirect costs include living expenses, transportation and personal expenses.
 The estimated totals below represent the general cost of attendance for the 2013-2014 academic year.

 View tuition and fees.

 Estimated Cost of Attendance (based on a 15-week term)